Section 1557 Summary

 - This provision has been the subject of extensive debate and litigation, especially over whether “discrimination on the basis of sex” includes sexual orientation and gender identity.

 - Consistent with recent Supreme Court decisions, beginning May 10, 2021, OCR will interpret and enforce Section 1557’s prohibition on discrimination on the basis of sex to include: (1) discrimination on the basis of sexual orientation; and (2) discrimination on the basis of gender identity.

 - For more information see OCR’s Section 1557 website and discussion on Health Affairs.

 Where can I find more information?

-HHS has a website dedicated to Section 1557, available here, that includes a summary of the rule, fact sheets and an FAQ page.
-You can also contact Jessa Barnard at the VMS at firstname.lastname@example.org.
+HHS OCR has a website dedicated to Section 1557, available here.
+See also a Kaiser Family Foundation issue brief comparing the 2016 and 2020 rules and pending lawsuits here.
+You can also contact Jessa Barnard at the VMS at email@example.com.